kwmacdowell/sdk-account-js/README.md

 We use the "Github Flow" methodology.
 Please review [Github Flow](https://guides.github.com/introduction/flow/)

-When you wish to make changes or add new fetures, please do the following things:
+When you wish to make changes or add new fetures, please do the following:

 1. Create a new Branch from the Master branch and follow these naming conventions [Naming Conventions](https://github.com/chrisjlee/git-style-guide#short-well-defined-tokens)